webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 A crawl workflow can also be set to [automatically add any completed archived items to a collection](workflow-setup.md#collection-auto-add) in the workflow's settings.

-## Collection Description

-The description can be formatted with basic [Markdown](https://github.github.com/gfm/#what-is-markdown-) syntax to include headings, bolded and italicized text, lists, and links.
-The editor is powered by [ink-mde](https://github.com/davidmyersdev/ink-mde), an open source Markdown editor.

-## Sharing Collections

-Collections are private by default, but can be made public by marking them as sharable in the Metadata step of collection creation, or by toggling the _Collection is Shareable_ switch in the share collection dialogue.

-After a collection has been made public, it can be shared with others using the public URL available in the share collection dialogue.
-The collection can also be embedded into other websites using the provided embed code.
-Un-sharing the collection will break any previously shared links.

-For further resources on embedding archived web content into your own website, see the [ReplayWeb.page docs page on embedding](https://replayweb.page/docs/embedding).

 ## Downloading Collections

 Downloading a collection will export every archived item within it as a single WACZ file.
 To download a collection, use the _Download Collection_ option under the collection's _Actions_ dropdown.